uw-ictd/colte/README.md

 Step 5: Reboot into the system and sudo run ~/setup.sh.

 ## Install Onto A Virtual Machine Using Vagrant:
-If you want to install colte on a virtual machine with Vagrant, you can do so using /system_setup/$OS/Vagrantfile.
-This uses the same scripts/processes as above, except that the preseed configuration is represented by the Vagrantfile (which also instructs it to run setup.sh).
+If you want to install colte on a virtual machine with Vagrant, you can do so by cd'ing to /system_setup/$OS and running "vagrant up epc".
+This uses the same scripts/processes as above, except that the preseed configuration is represented by the Vagrantfile.
+Once complete, use "vagrant ssh epc" to get into the VM and run /colte/system_setup/$OS/setup-$OS.sh

 ## Install on an Existing System:
 Installation on an existing system should work fine by running /system_setup/$OS/setup-$OS.sh.